Can Dogs Eat Mushroom ? The Risks and Benefits

 The benefits of reishi mushrooms are backed by research.
 There are many reasons you should consider reishi mushrooms for your dog.

 They can help fight cancer and protect your dog’s liver.
-And they are also a good option for dogs with diabetes as they can help manage it.
+Moreover, they are also a good option for dogs with diabetes as they can help manage it.

 • Shiitake Mushrooms